muxixi727/R1-Multimodal-Journey/README.md

 **Acknowledgement**

 Our codebase builds upon [Open-R1-Multimodal](https://github.com/EvolvingLMMs-Lab/open-r1-multimodal) and integrates open-source contributions from [vLLM](https://github.com/vllm-project/vllm), [Open-R1](https://github.com/huggingface/open-r1), and [trl](https://github.com/huggingface/trl).
 We also extend our gratitude to [DeepSeek-R1](https://github.com/deepseek-ai/DeepSeek-R1) and [Qwen2.5-VL](https://github.com/QwenLM/Qwen2.5-VL) for their open-source techniques and base models, which have enabled us to further our exploration.

+**Core Contributors (equal contribution with Alphabetical sorting)**

+Lingxiao Du, Xiangyan Liu, Fanqing Meng.

+**Hiring Announcement**

+We are hiring interns at the Shanghai AI Lab, with a focus on multi-modality reasoning model.
+If you are interested, please contact weqish@gmail.com.